Nick Nero: The Wolfpack

-Nero attracted attention at the half-way house he was lived in during 2011-2012 by driving either his Ferrari or Maserati automobiles.
+Nero attracted attention at the half-way house he lived in during 2011–2012 by driving either his Ferrari or Maserati automobiles.
 As Nero had no job, his choice of transportation was considered very suspicious by the police.
 Several of the other residents of the half-way house-who were jealous of Nero's way of flaunting his wealth-reported him to the police, saying he was living well beyond the means of an unemployed man.
 The police took an interest in the way that Nero who lived on welfare drove about his bright red Ferrari F430 automobile, leading one policeman to say of Nero: "It just screamed stupidity.
 You can't fix stupid".
 Another policeman noted that Nero modelled himself after the Jimmy "the Gent" Conway character played by Robert De Niro in the 1990 film Goodfellas, saying: "He thinks he's Robert De Niro in the movies".
 Nero had plans to expand his cocaine distribution business into Europe, developing a network of contacts in Germany and Greece with the aim of becoming Europe's top cocaine distributor.
 Nero's neighbors in the Niagara-on-the-Lake condo described him as an unfriendly and unpleasant man.
 The neighbors reported that both Fletcher and Nero "kept to themselves".